sibirrer/hierArc/README.rst

 The full analysis of `Birrer et al. 2020 <https://arxiv.org/abs/2007.02941>`_ is publicly available `here <https://github.com/TDCOSMO/hierarchy_analysis_2020_public>`_ .
 A forecast based on hierArc is presented by `Birrer & Treu 2020 <https://arxiv.org/abs/2008.06157>`_ and the notebooks are available `at this repository <https://github.com/sibirrer/TDCOSMO_forecast>`_.
+The extension to using hierArc with standardizable magnifications is presented by `Birrer et al. 2021 <https://arxiv.org/abs/2107.12385>`_ and the forecast analysis is publicly available `here <https://github.com/sibirrer/glSNe>`_.
 For example use cases we refer to the notebooks of these analyses.